Home » Nonverbal Autism and Communication Skills » Speech Therapy for Autism: What are the Benefits?

 • Connecting images with words

-With these skills, it becomes easier to:
+With these skills, speech therapy helps autistic children to:

 • Start a conversation instead of only replying when spoken to